Rajamanikam/Codecademy-Data-Scientist-Analytics/README.md

 ☑️**Probability For Data Science:** **(In Progress 🔥)**

-1. Detecting Product Defects with Probabilty - Yet to start ⏳
+1. Detecting Product Defects with Probabilty - COMPLETED ✅
+2. Sampling Distributions Dancing Party! - Yet to start ⏳